mikechamberlain/coding-standards/README.md

     - Either: pretend to the user that nothing happened?
 I guess we could present them with a confusing or inconsistent view, with a bunch of fields blanked out?
     - Or: is it better to be explicit: "Really sorry, but something went wrong.
 Please try again later."
 - We admittedly trade off development resources against the likelihood of an error occurring.
 But, if the system is down for you, it's also down for the rest of the business.
     - CAPI is down for your page and you can't retrieve the user's points balance.
 But more importantly, we also can't take any bookings AT ALL.
-To the business, exactly how much effort is it worth your page gracefully handling this case, when we are already dead in the water and losing hella-dollars per minute?
+So for the business, exactly how much effort is it worth your code gracefully handling this case, when we're already dead in the water, and losing hella-dollars per minute?

 ### Rethrowing exceptions